dannav/now-compose/readme.md

 To view an example project built with `now-compose` take a look at the [cluster example](./examples/cluster).

-## Developing locally with now-compose
+## Differences when developing with now-compose compared to docker-compose

-Using `now-compose` is identical to using docker-compose except for a small set of differences.
+There are a couple of small differences to keep in mind when using `now-compose` vs docker-compose.

-The first is networking between containers defined in docker-compose.
-Usually for services defined in a `docker-compose.yml` file you would make requests to another service by making a request to a url that has the service's hostname in the url.
+The first is networking between containers.
+Usually for services defined in a `docker-compose.yml` file you would make requests to another service by requesting a url that has the service's name in the url.

 ```yaml
 version: "3"